-The Commonwealth Games have been around for nearly a century and are taking place on the Gold Coast in 2018.
-As the City winds up for the Games and the excitement builds, lets take a brief look at the history of the Games.
+The Commonwealth Games have been around for nearly a century and took place on the Gold Coast in 2018.
+Let’s take a brief look at the history of the Games.

 The Commonwealth Games were started in 1930 as the British Empire Games and the aim, when it was first proposed by John Astley Cooper in 1891, was to increase goodwill and understanding within the Empire.
 The event eventually became the Commonwealth Games in 1978 as the British Empire ended and the Commonwealth of Nations was established.

 Despite the inter-governmental organisation having only 53 nation members that were former territories of the British Empire, 71 teams participate in the Commonwealth Games every four years, as several dependent territories participate under their own flags.
 Brisbane 1982 Melbourne 1956 Australia has won the most medals at 12 of the games so far with 2223 medals won, dominating the swimming and athletics categories.

 Australia also has a number of records including Phillip Maxwell Adams who tied with English Mick Gault to win the most medals, eighteen in total, and competed in six games from 1982 to 2002 as a sharpshooter.
 Bruce Quick also won 14 medals as a sharpshooter for Australia.
 David Chapman, who was part of the first father-daughter team at the London 2012 Olympic Games, claimed his first Commonwealth Games gold medal at his third time of trying in 2014.